benparsons/matrix-notes/elizabot-article/elizabot-article.md

 ### Using Matrix to make a modern Chatbot

 Matrix is an open standard for real-time communication over IP.
 It is often used to enable Instant Messaging.
-Matrix is Open Source, but it is also designed to be interoperable, which makes it easy to take existing projects and integrate them.
+Matrix is not just  Open Source, it is also designed to be interoperable, which makes it easy to take existing projects and integrate them.